Will versus trust

 ---|---|

-Ensures that your assets and personal belongings will be distributed as you wish after you die. | Transfers your assets to a Trust that holds title to your property or assets for the benefit of another and is managed by a person called your Trustee.
-Trusts can go into effect after you die or immediately after created when still living. |
+Ensures that your assets and personal belongings will be distributed as you wish after you die. | Ensures that your assets and personal belongings will be distributed as you wish via transferring your assets to a Trust that holds title to your property or assets for the benefit of another and is managed by a person called your Trustee.
+Trusts can be funded while you are still living or after you die. |

 Allows you to have full use of your property/assets while you are alive. | Some, but not all, allow you to have full use of your property/assets while you are alive. |

-The Probate Court must determine the authenticity of the Will and officially appoint the Executor named in the will.
-This is a legal process that can delay a beneficiary receiving their assets and can be costly. | Does not have to go through the probate process, thus saving time and money. |
+The Probate Court must determine the authenticity of the Will and officially appoint the Executor named in the will. | A Trust avoids the probate process and most trusts do not have court supervision. |

-Depending on the state, the assets could be subject to estate taxes. | Depending on the type of Trust, the assets may not be subject to estate taxes. |
+Depending on the state, the assets could be subject to estate taxes. | Certain Trusts can avoid estate taxes. |

-Covers all property in your name. | Covers only property listed in the Trust. |
+Covers all property in your name that do not pass by other means (joint tenancy, beneficiary designation). | Covers only property listed in the Trust. |

 All Assets going through probate become a matter of public record. | Assets named in a Trust remain private. |